Month by Month

 Baby Lemurs, November

 This is the beginning of cyclone season, which runs until March.
-Cyclones affect mostly the east coast, but they can strike the west coast, too.
-Most areas have received some rains by now, turning arid landscapes into numerous shades of green.
+Cyclones affect both the west and east coast.
+Most areas have received some rains by now, turning arid landscapes numerous shades of green.

 New Year Celebrations